FidMe/active_mappers/README.md

 }
 ```

-And you want to generate that :
+And you want to generate this structure :

 ```ruby
 {